TechGrounds-Cloud8/cloud8-archana-sekarr/AWS-Week1/AWS-01-GlobalInfrastructure.md

 # Global Infrastructure

-This exercise helps us understand about the components of AWS Global Infrastructure which includes Availability zones, regions and edge locations.
+This exercise helps in understanding the components of AWS Global Infrastructure which includes Availability zones, regions and edge locations.
 It also talks about the factors to be considered by a company while choosing a preferred location.

 ## Key terminology